poolpOrg/poolp.org/content/posts/2022-11-02/index.md

 I'll probably keep working a bit on `dart-harmony` as time allows and will write my yearly retrospective late December, don't expect too much done before 2023 !

-# Engage !
-Feel free to **submit your ideas and comments below**, and also to [join my discord](https://discord.gg/YC6j4rbvSk) where you'll stay updated as I communicate a lot there as I work on projects.

-You can also support me on [github](https://github.com/sponsors/poolpOrg) or/and [patreon](https://www.patreon.com/gilles).

-You can follow me on [twitter](https://twitter.com/poolpOrg) where you can share my articles if you think they are worthy.